storj/drpc/drpcstream/README.md

 ```go
 func (s *Stream) MsgRecv(msg drpc.Message) error
 ```
+MsgRecv recives some protobuf data and unmarshals it into msg.

 #### func (*Stream) MsgSend

 ```go
 func (s *Stream) MsgSend(msg drpc.Message) error
 ```
+MsgSend marshals the message with protobuf, writes it, and flushes.

 #### func (*Stream) RawFlush

 ```go
 func (s *Stream) RawFlush() (err error)
 ```
+RawFlush flushes any buffers of data.

 #### func (*Stream) RawRecv

 ```go
 func (s *Stream) RawRecv() ([]byte, error)
 ```
+RawRecv returns the raw bytes received for a message.

 #### func (*Stream) RawWrite

 ```go
 func (s *Stream) RawWrite(kind drpcwire.Kind, data []byte) error
 ```
+RawWrite sends the data bytes with the given kind.

 #### func (*Stream) SendError

 ```go
 func (s *Stream) SendError(serr error) error
 ```
+SendError terminates the stream and sends the error to the remote.
+It is a no-op if the stream is already terminated.

 #### func (*Stream) Terminated

 ```go
 func (s *Stream) Terminated() <-chan struct{}
 ```
+Terminated returns a channel when the stream has been terminated.